 “WHAT?!?!
 Easy for you to say, Kim – you already like exercise.
 How am I supposed to just flip a switch and start liking something I’ve dreaded my whole life??”

-The 10 principles you can implement today to start having a more peaceful relationship with exercise.
+The 10 Principles of Joyful Movement* you can implement today to start having a more peaceful relationship with exercise.

 - Embrace embodiment – We are more than a physical body.
 Honour your spiritual, emotional and mental bodies’ needs when choosing exercise.